-To start, I conducted a business analysis of Identity Guard, to understand the company and the product.
+To start, we conducted a business analysis of Identity Guard, to understand the company and the product.

-Once I had a core understanding of Identity Guard from the business analysis, I then conducted a competitive and comparative (c + c) analysis, in the form of a feature inventory, in order to understand how Identity Guard stacks up against similar companies - e.g. LifeLock, Identity Defense, etc. In doing so, I learned that Identity Guard was one of the leaders in terms of feature offerings.
+Once we had a core understanding of Identity Guard from the business analysis, my team then conducted a competitive and comparative (c + c) analysis, in the form of a feature inventory, in order to understand how Identity Guard stacks up against similar companies - e.g. LifeLock, Identity Defense, etc. In doing so, we learned that Identity Guard was one of the leaders in terms of feature offerings.

-I then moved on to surveying (potential) users to understand their habits and motivations.
-From the 13 respondents, I was able to learn valuable insights like the following…
+We then moved on to surveying (potential) users to understand their habits and motivations.
+From the 13 respondents, we were able to learn valuable insights like the following…

 54% selected their phone as the device they use most.